LelsersLasers/Boids/README.md

 ## TODO

-- Obstacle avoidance
 - Color options:
 	- Random
 	- Random Nord
 		- seperate by species
 			- Choose number of species
 			- Avoid mixing with other species
-- Wall avoidance vs wrap UI option
-- Trace paths
-    - How to deal with wrap??
 - Performance??
 	- Chunk into quads to not check all boids
 	- Only loop over once to calculate all forces